lukateg/strength-age/README.md

 // - each section has its own functionallity button. lessons section -> create lesson, materials section -> upload materials....
 // - each loading component separated into loading state, no items state and items state
+// - remove pdfItems from getLessonData, these need to be separated

 # MVP Plan for Teach.me
 ✅ Core Features